I’m having a problem with Outlook sending multiple copies of some emails – usually those with attachments.

 When you have a virus scanner installed which integrates itself with Outlook, it will scan outgoing emails as well.

 Throughout the years, virus scanners have proven over and over again to cause more issues than they claim to solve in Outlook.

 It is really recommended to disable or uninstall your virus scanner’s Outlook integration capabilities.
-For steps on how to properly disable the integration see the documentation for your virus scanner.
+This will not put you at risk in any way.
+For steps on how to properly disable the integration, see the documentation for your virus scanner.

 Short Send/Receive interval

 When your send/receive interval is set to a very short period (below 5 minutes) and your message takes a while to upload to the mail server, it could be that the next send/receive interval already started before the previous one completes.

 This will then cause a backlog of Send/Receive tasks which still need to be completed.
 In the worst case scenario, it could be that the message still in the Outbox will get resubmitted for sending and thus create a duplicate.